 Even an addict in complete denial can succeed just as well as a person who goes in with bells on.
 Those who have become very stuck and bullheaded are usually quite strong individuals, and once they experience some relief from their afflictions and decide to pursue more relief, they often end up as counselors and even program directors.

 The most common reason interventions “fail” is because families give up too soon, not because the addict is impossible to handle – although he may convince you otherwise.
 Families often believe that if the addict does not go into treatment immediately, the intervention has failed.
-This is often simply not true.
+This is simply not true.

 For example, if the family is going to ask the addict to seek help, the addict may pull Mom’s sheets on her drinking, or the brother for his use of “medical” marijuana.
 Family members often make the mistake of having no plan when these very predictable responses occur, so they falter and end up with a big mess on their hands, left feeling as though the situation is impossible to handle when all they needed to do was to create a plan beforehand, to script out and rehearse responses to potential objections.
 You’ll never regret taking time to plan, script, and rehearse.
-And, before you engage with the addict, do it again.
+And, before you engage with the addict, go over it again and again.

 An intervention is not a stand alone, “wake-up call.”
 You can read more about why in my book, More Than Hope in the chapter titled, The Confession.
 Suffice to say, addicts and alcoholics are almost always very aware they have a problem, they just don’t go around admitting it or opening up to family members about it.
 Some do but even then the actual problem is typically ten times worse than anyone really knows.

 An intervention is a means to an end.
 It is essentially a game.
 The better one plays the greater his chances of success.
 I’m a good chess player by the way.
 Contact me anytime for a no strings, no pressure consultation.